foundriesio/docs/source/reference-manual/ota/production-targets.rst

 First define a process to select CI builds which need to be delivered to production devices.
 Every user performing production OTAs should generate their personal :ref:`offline TUF targets key <ref-offline-keys>` to sign production Targets.

-Let's assume you selected CI build version 42 as ready to be run in production.
+Let us assume you selected CI build version 42 as ready to be run in production.
 To start the production release process, create a new wave using the below command::

   # fioctl waves init <wave-name> <target number> <tag> -k <keys.tgz>